benrybin/revealjs/zcw_content/md/intro-to-python.md

 ### What is it?

-A dictionary is an unordered mapping of key/value pairs.
+A dictionary is an unordered mapping of key-value pairs.
 Dictionaries are indexed by keys of any immutable type.

 -